 For containers in all USDA zones, the potting mix should be kept moist but not wet.
 Do not water unless it begins to dry out.
 When the green shoots push up in the spring, bring the container out in the sunshine so they will grow and bloom.
 It will be about four to five weeks from the time the first shoots appear to when the tulips flower.

-Caring for your tulips after they’ve bloomed
+Tulip care after they’ve bloomed

 With the right growing conditions, tulips will rebloom up to three years from the time of first planting.
 Cut the flowers off when they wilt but allow the leaves to keep growing to make more food for the bulbs.
 Then cut the leaves off once they start to yellow.
 Not all tulips will bloom again, so you’ll have another chance to plant different beautiful varieties.